LinusMjorn/CV/README.md

 #### Excellent Interpersonal Skills

 I am approachable, friendly, and trustworthy.
 During my time at Makers, many of my fellow students approached me when they encountered problems, be it with their code or something more personal.
 Working as a property manager, I was the first contact for landlords, tenants and contractors.
-Thus, I had to develop different processes for communicating and working
+Thus, I had to develop different processes for communicating and working with individuals in different roles and from diverse backgrounds.

 #### Creativity and Problem-Solving